-One of the most important words in the English language is surprisingly short.
+One of the most important words in the English language only has three little letters.

 It’s the word “the”!